GitGud31/web-scrapping-course/Readme.md

 ![alt text](/showcase/step4.png)

 #### Step 5 - Open the built link in the chrome tab
-accept/reject the popup of Chrome's Terms of Service and Cookies when asked.
 ![alt text](/showcase/step5.png)

 #### Step 6 - Parse the HTML of the Google page result